 First Judicial District

 Tony Clark is the District Attorney for the First Judicial District.
-Clark was elected to an eight-year term in 2006.
+Clark was re-elected to an eight-year term in 2014.
 A Johnson City native and graduate of Greeneville High School, Clark earned bachelor's degrees in criminal justice and political science from East Tennessee State University and earned his law degree in 1992 from the University of Tennessee-Knoxville.
 He served as an assistant DA in the district starting in 1994, and covered cases in all four counties.
-Clark oversees a staff of 52 that includes 17 attorneys.
+Clark oversees a staff of 52 that includes 19 attorneys.
 Clark and his staff cover a wide range of legal and criminal issues throughout the district, which is comprised of Washington, Unicoi, Carter and Johnson Counties.

 The DA's office receives state funding through the Tennessee District Attorney Generals Conference, which prepares budgets for the state's 31 judicial district.
 The conference apportions funds for everything from personnel to computers and supplies.

 The First District DA's office supplements its funding with grants.
 "We apply for every grant, whether it's a state or federal grant," Clark says.
 He cites a caseload study from six years ago that determined the district was understaffed by six attorneys at its current caseload.
 Since then, the caseload has grown and the staffing has remained the same.

 Some of the grants that help supplement the DA's budget are for drug enforcement, DUI enforcement (from a state Highway Safety grant), victim advocacy and support, and domestic violence grant.